IlyaAmadeus/hello-world/README.md

 # hello-world
-This is my very first repository on GitHub <br>
+This is my very first repository on GitHub<br>
-I just made a new branch and want to see, how it will change the whole project
+I just made a new branch and want to see, how it will change the whole project<br>
+Opened this file in VSC